 It is not by mere coincidence that mathematics encodes logic into a device called an equation which requires its elements to be equivalent on opposite sides of the argument.
 Sir Isaac Newton codified this natural balance in his third law of physics which stipulates that every action precipitates an equal and opposite reaction.
 Equilibrium is the very essence of logic.

-the cornerstone of calculation, the governing dynamic that rules the realm of physics, the source that engenders the laws of nature.
+It is the cornerstone of calculation, the governing dynamic that rules the realm of physics and the source that engenders the laws of nature.

-The Standard Model of particle physics adheres to the principle of reciprocal balance somewhat but not strictly.
-Modern disciples intuitively extrapolate the simple bifurcated (positive/negative) nature of quantitative balance must also apply to the realm of qualitative values and they assume that offsetting particles with anti-particles lends equilibrium to the cosmic architecture.
-But the imbalance between matter and anti-matter and the fact that what that model deems to be annihilation is nothing more than mere conversion are problematic.
-What if their intuitive extrapolation is wrong.
-What if elements of qualitative balance are not simply countervailing bifurcative values?
+The Standard Model of particle physics espouses the principle of reciprocal balance in some respects, but not strictly.
+Modern disciples intuitively assume the common bifurcated (positive vs negative) nature of quantitative balance also applies to the realm of qualitative values and they believe offsetting particles with anti-particles lends equilibrium to the cosmic architecture.
+But the imbalance between matter and anti-matter and the fact that what their model deems to be annihilation is nothing more than mere conversion are problematic.
+What if their intuitive assumption is wrong and elements of qualitative balance are not simply opposite bifurcative values?

 Assume BLACK represents a null or 'neutral' qualitative value.

 Within the realm of subtractive colors, the opposite (negative) of the color quality MAGENTA is GREEN.
 Equivalent proportions of MAGENTA and GREEN produce BLACK.
 But GREEN is, itself, an equal mixture of the colors CYAN and YELLOW.